Christmas with the Campbells

 Christmas with the Campbells is a 2022 American romantic comedy film directed by Clare Niederpruem and written by Barbara Kymlicka, Dan Lagana and Vince Vaughn.
 The film stars Brittany Snow, Justin Long and Alex Moffat.
-This film also marks the final theatrical film appearance of George Wendt prior his death in 2025.
+This film also marks the final theatrical film appearance of George Wendt prior to his death in 2025.

 The plot follows Jesse (Snow) as she is suddenly dumped by her boyfriend Shawn (Moffat) before the Christmas holiday and finds herself thrown into a chaotic Christmas with her now ex-boyfriend's family while he is away.
 The film has been described as being a raunchy spin on a traditional holiday romantic comedy and a gentle parody or satire of said traditional films.
 It was released by AMC+ on December 2, 2022.